Moving into a rental property

 Packing and planning

-Allow yourself plenty of time to pack your belongings and get ready to move.
-Moving is a great time to have a clear-out and get rid of things you don’t want or need anymore.
-It’s worth collecting boxes and other packaging material in advance to help protect your more fragile items.
+Allow yourself plenty of time to pack your belongings and prepare for your move.
+Moving house is a good opportunity to have a clear-out and get rid of items you no longer need.
+It is worth gathering boxes and packing materials in advance to help protect fragile belongings.

 In most cases, your landlord will arrange to have an independent inventory made prior to you moving in.
 If this is the case, we will send a copy to you once we receive it.
 This important document will be used for any deposit negotiation at the end of your tenancy, so make sure you make any necessary amendments or adjustments then sign and return it to us within 7 days.